kadyb/OGH2023/README.md

 # Materials &#128681;

-You will find the necessary data on Google Drive or Zenodo.
+You will find the necessary data on [Google Drive](https://drive.google.com/file/d/1E8OSxv7Gf03ZyHsio1P5xRU276Ifa9zL) or [Zenodo](https://zenodo.org/record/8164626).
+Alternatively, you can download the data from the original [EarthExplotter](https://earthexplorer.usgs.gov/) source (scene ID: *LC08_L2SP_191023_20230605_20230613_02_T1*).
 After downloading, the data should be unpacked.

 You can download interactive notebooks (*.Rmd*) and static documents (*.html*) from this repository: